WELCOME TO

 There is no cost for this practice session.
 Castle Hill has however asked all participants to check in at the front desk and let them know you are coming to Devon’s practice in Chakras.

-For some this will be an opportunity to examine this exceptional book for the first time; for some it will be the second, or even twelfth trip through, with new insights dawning each time.
+For some this will be an opportunity to examine these exceptional books for the first time; for some it will be the second, or maybe even twelfth trip through, with new insights dawning each time.
 I encourage everyone with an interest in Yoga and how it works for everyone, to join us for a slow walk through what Patanjali and his ancient and modern commentators say about Yoga, its goals, its means, and its methods.
 Understanding even a little of what Patanjali is offering will give you useful insight into your own practice, and indeed your entire life.

 The structure of the class is, how to say, semi-formal: some of us sit forward by the zoom microphone, and we read out loud and discuss; some others listen and practice asana instead.
 Some learn to think about things kinetically; some by reading along and asking questions; some by being still; all are welcome.